dms-view/dms-view.github.io/paper/paper.md

 # Summary and Purpose

-The high-throughput technique of deep mutational scanning (DMS) has recently made it possible to experimentally measure the effects of all amino-acid mutations to a protein [@fowler2014deep]\autoref{fig:dms}.
+The high-throughput technique of deep mutational scanning (DMS) has recently made it possible to experimentally measure the effects of all amino-acid mutations to a protein [@fowler2014deep, \autoref{fig:dms}].
 Over the past five years, this technique has been used to study dozens of different proteins [@esposito2019mavedb] and answer a variety of research questions.
 For example, DMS has been used for protein engineering [@wrenbeck2017deep], understanding the human immune response to viruses [@lee2019mapping], and interpreting human variation in a clinical setting [@starita2017variant; @gelman2019recommendations].
 Accompanying this proliferation of DMS studies has been the development of software tools [@bloom2015software; @rubin2017statistical] and databases [@esposito2019mavedb] for data analysis and sharing.